 Raising functioning is a central goal.
 Higher functioning means greater capacity for intimacy, integrity, connection with one’s self and genuine care for others.

-What a Crucible Therapist Does
+What the Therapist Does

 Helps clients see there is no way around their two-choice dilemmas, only through them.